Kenneth Jay Boss Fellowship in Invertebrate Zoology

 Applicants should arrange to have two letters of recommendation submitted separately to the Boss Fellowship Program Coordinator (email@example.com) by the deadline via email in pdf format.

 Fellowships must be sponsored by a Research Scientist in the Department of Invertebrate Zoology (IZ-affiliated scientists and research associates can serve as co-advisors).
 Applicants must contact a potential advisor (see https://naturalhistory.si.edu/research/invertebrate-zoology) well prior to submitting the proposal.
 Ask this individual to send an email to firstname.lastname@example.org confirming that he/she will serve as the fellowship advisor.

 Submissions will be evaluated based on the quality of science and feasibility of the proposed research, and the importance of the project to pertinent disciplines.
 Worthy proposals focused on mollusks will be preferentially funded.

 Spring application deadline, March 1.
 Awards announced, April 1 for tenure term beginning after May 15.

 Fall application deadline, September 1.
 Awards announced, October 1 for tenure term beginning after November 15.

-Awardees must submit a short report (1 to 2 pages) summarizing their research activities at the NMNH to the Invertebrate Zoology Chairman at the end of their project.
+Awardees must submit a short report (1 to 2 pages) summarizing their research activities at the NMNH to the Boss Fellowship Program Coordinator at the end of their project.

 Awardees that visit the NMNH for more than 2 months are expected to present a lecture in the department concerning their current research.

-For questions about the Kenneth Jay Boss fellowship, please contact Dr. Ellen Strong, Chairman of the Department of Invertebrate Zoology (email@example.com).
+For questions about the Kenneth Jay Boss fellowship, please contact Dr. Ellen Strong, Boss Fellowship Program Coordinator (email@example.com).